atomisthq/docs/docs/automations/project.md

 ### scripts

 The `scripts` directory contains various ancillary scripts.
-For examples, the directory might have scripts for building the project on CI, publishing the project as an Node.js package, and publishing the projects [TypeDoc][typedoc].
+For example, this directory might have scripts for building the project on CI, publishing the project as an Node.js package, and publishing the projects [TypeDoc][typedoc].